 Corvus signs contract for delivery of ESS for coastal cargo carrier with Westcon Power & Automation

-Corvus Energy has been selected by Westcon Power & Automation for the supply of Lithium Ion battery-based energy storage system (ESS) for a new hybrid coastal cargo vessel being built for Arriva Shipping at Dayang Offshore Equipment in China, the company said in its release.
+Corvus Energy says it has been selected by Westcon Power & Automation for the supply of Lithium Ion battery-based energy storage system (ESS) for a new hybrid coastal cargo vessel being built for Arriva Shipping at Dayang Offshore Equipment in China.

 The ship is of MDC 1309 Ecolution design made by Marine Design and Consulting (MDC) in Bergen and contributes to a whole new standard for this type of ship.
 Energy efficiency is taken into account throughout the entire design phase.
 In addition to the large battery pack and electric propulsion, it will also have a fuel-efficient and improved hull design.